 Remember, your board is invested in your success, so you should work with them to guarantee that success.

 Assessing talent to ensure you hire the right team members is challenging at the best of times.
-By connecting proactively with experts in the field you are hiring in, you can gain access to people they can recommend from prior experience and get their perspective on anyone you are considering for the role.
+By connecting proactively with experts within the field you are hiring, you can gain access to people they can recommend from prior experience and get their perspective on anyone you are considering for the role.

 You can engage these experts in the interview process, not just for specific candidate recommendations.
 Don’t be afraid to compensate them for interviewing, as these individuals will dramatically elevate your chances of success and are fantastic allies on your growth journey.